 Undergraduate students must declare a plan by the time they have earned/ transferred 60 credits.
 This is most important for students receiving financial aid; visit our Financial Aid website for detailed information.
 For Graduate students, the form can be obtained in our online forms section of our website.
 The form must be completed and signed by the current and new Program Advisor before returning to the Office of Graduate Studies located in Shuster 279.
 All completed forms must have all required signatures for processing.

 iDeclare is the online Declaration of Academic Plan and/or Sub Plan workflow.
 This process allows students to initiate a request to declare or change their major and/ or minor online.
-Requests submitted onlined are reviewed by the appropriate departmental officials for approval and processing.
+Requests submitted online are reviewed by the appropriate departmental officials for approval and processing*.
 Click here for instructions on how to initiate an iDeclare request.

-Students can also check the status of a submitted request by logging onto iDeclare and click the “Status” option in the menu or check their Lehman College email for confirmation and alerts regarding their requests.
+Students can also check the status of a submitted request by logging onto iDeclare and click the “Status” option in the menu or check their Lehman College email for confirmation and alerts regarding their requests. iDeclare is now available to all undergraduate students, including second degree students.

 Students must visit Shuster Hall 102 to initiate a change of name using the Personal Data Change Request Form and by providing two (2) types of appropriate legal documentation.
 One type of legal documentation must be either a Marriage Certificate, Passport, Annulment/Divorce Decree, Court Order, Social Security Card, Birth Certificate or the Certificate of Naturalization.
 The second must be a government issued Photo ID.
 Photocopies will not be accepted.

-Students should be free to change their gender on all prior, present, and future college records at their discretion.
+Students should befree to change their gender on all prior, present, and future college records at their discretion.
 In general, a student's gender is collected for statistical purposes.
 No documentation is required to change gender in CUNYfirst.
 The updated gender options in CUNYfirst are male, female, transgender, gender nonconforming, non-binary, a gender not listed, and not specified.
 Students may select the "a gender not listed" category when they believe that their gender identity is not one of the choices listed.
 "Not Specified" should be used when they wish to remove the gender notion altogether.
 Students should complete the Gender Change Request Form and submit it to Shuster Hall, Room 102.

 As a cautionary note, gender change may create data mismatches if students have applied for federal finanical aid using a different gender.
 Therefore, students who change their gender in CUNYfirst should contact the Financial Aid Office to inform them of the change.
 In addition, students should contact the Social Security Administration to prevent any problems with data mismatches between SSA records and information on file with the United States Department of Education (DOE), which administers federal financial aid programs.
 While CUNY does not require documentation of gender identity, there may be documentation requirements at these agencies.